nimblehq/our-team/join-us/our-recruitment-process.md

 interviews.
 Instead, we focus on practical and intermediate-level questions allowing applicants to reference their own experience and at the same time allowing us to verify if the applicant is up-to-date with the current technologies and best practices.

-### Code Challenge
+### Challenge

-Upon passing the first interview, applicants need to work on a code challenge relative to the positions they applied to i.e. Android test for Android developers, Ruby or JavaScript test for web developers, etc. We have tests for a large variety of stacks 🤓
+Upon passing the first interview, applicants need to work on a challenge relative to the positions they applied to i.e. Ruby or JavaScript test for web developers, Android or iOS test for mobile developers, Product test for Product Managers, UX/UI test for designers etc. We have tests for each position we advertise 🤓

 Applicants are given one week to complete the assignment from the comfort of their home.
-Commitment-wise, each applicant should allocate between 4-8 hours depending on their own technical aptitude and workflows.
+Commitment-wise, each applicant should allocate between 4-8 hours but it varies greatly based on their own technical aptitude and workflows.

+#### Developers

+The challenge requires to build a small application from scratch with a single feature.
+Applicants have the opportunity to show how they can architect a small application from scratch using the best practices of software development encompassing code structure, maintainability, security and testing.

 All code must be submitted via a public git-based code versioning platform such as Github, Bitbucket Gitlab.
 Upon submitting the link to the code repository, applicants need to make sure that the issue tracker is enabled on the repository so that our team can submit our code review feedback.

 Upon reception of the submission, our team usually take anywhere between 1-3 days to do a complete code review.
 As mentioned previously, we open issues to provide our feedback that usually fits into the following types: